 If you have experience installing software from source code on your Linux server, you have probably come across the

 make utility.
-This tool is primarily used to automate the compilation and building of programs.
-It allows the application’s author to easily lay out the steps required to build that specific project.
+This tool is primarily used to compile and build programs.
+It allows the source code’s author to lay out the steps required to build that specific project.

 Although make was created to automate software compilation, the tool was engineered in a flexible enough fashion that it can be used to automate almost any task that you can accomplish from the command line.
 In this guide, we will discuss how you can repurpose make to automate repetitive tasks that happen in sequence.

 A Linux environment of any kind will work for this tutorial.
 Package install instructions are provided for both Ubuntu/Debian Linux and for Red Hat/Rocky Linux.

 Most Linux distributions allow you to install a compiler with a single command, but do not provide one by default.

 On Ubuntu, you can install a package called

 build-essential that will provide all the packages needed for a modern, well-supported compiler environment.
 Update your package sources and install the package with